|Hegis Code: 5599||Admissions: 1-800-724-0833

 |NYSED Code: email@example.com|

-This 36-credit certificate program is a response to society's need to accommodate the special requirements of a disadvantaged population.
+This 36‐credit certificate program is a response to society's need to accommodate the special requirements of a disadvantaged population.
 The program will provide students with a basis upon which to build additional interpretation skills.
-Four classes in Sign Language, together with the Introduction to Deaf Culture and a field placement in sign language interpreting, are the key components of the program.
-Also required are courses in communications, English, psychology, and early childhood education.
+Five classes in Sign Language, together with the Introduction to Deaf Culture and a field placement in sign language interpreting, are the key components of the program.
+Also required are courses in communications, English, psychology, and conflict resolution.

 The program can be completed in three semesters; it may also be pursued on a part‐time basis.
 Students who have completed some of the liberal arts classes for another program will qualify for the certificate by taking the additional components of the Sign Language Interpreting program.

 This certificate program is designed to fit within SUNY Ulster's Associate in Arts degree program in Liberal Arts and Sciences: Humanities and Social Science.
 The program can also serve as a foundation for further educational pursuits.